WouterBos/blog2/source/_posts/meaning.md

 ## Different perspectives

 Lately I started to experiment with more extreme camera perspectives.
-It's a way to prevent I always make the same photo over and over again.
+It's a way to make sure my photos won't be the same.

 ## Negative space